Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 Scanline

-The BCC Scanline filter is designed to generate rolling RGB scanlines over the source image clip, emulating the effect of a computer monitor that has been was shot on video tape or film.
+Designed to generate rolling RGB scanlines over the source image clip, it emulates the effect of a computer monitor shot on video tape or film.

-The RGB bars rolling scan lines that the filter generates can be offset from each other in yx space and time to generate photorealistic effects.
-The filter also includes a user controlled noise generator function for added realism.
+Offset the scanlines from each other in YX space and time to generate photorealistic effects.
+The filter also includes a user-controlled noise generator function for added realism.

 Scatterize